redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 1. This function does not return a specific value, it writes to shared memory; therefore, it has no `result` clause.
 1. In [§3.2](../02/README.md), at the start of the module we defined a global constant called `$palette_offset` whose value is imported from the host environment as property `js.palette_offset`.
 This value acts as the starting point for calculating where the next `i32` colour value will be written in memory
 1. The loop labeled `$next` continues until our index counter `$idx` exceeds the supplied value of `max_iters`
 1. The `i32.store` instruction writes a 4 byte value to memory.
 The first argument is the memory offset and the second is the value being stored.

-So we simply call function `$colour`, passing in the value of `$idx` and store the returned value at the memory location calculated from `$palette_offset + ($idx * 4)`[^2]
+   So we call function `$colour`, passing in the value of `$idx`, and store the returned value at the memory location calculated from `$palette_offset + ($idx * 4)`[^3]
-1. When this function exits, shared memory (starting at the offset defined in `$palette_offset`) will contain the colour values for all iteration values from 0 to `max_iters`
+3. When this function exits, the block of shared memory starting at the offset defined in `$palette_offset` will contain the colours for all iteration values from 0 to `max_iters`

 [^1]: RGBA stands for the four values needed to fully define a pixel's colour: Red, Green, Blue and Alpha (opacity)
+[^2]: 0 for red, 128 for green, and 356 for blue
-[^2]: The cheapest way to implement multiplication by a power of 2 is to perform an `i32.shl` (shift left) instruction by the relevant number of binary places
+[^3]: The cheapest way to implement multiplication by a power of 2 is to perform an `i32.shl` (shift left) instruction by the relevant number of binary places